DozyXYZ/InformationSecurityAutumn2023/h4_ETAOIN.md

 ## What's the licences?

-* Bitwarden clients: The core password management code for individual password vaults, including Desktop, Web, Browser, Mobile, and CLI versions, is available under the GNU General Public License (GPL) 3.0 license.</br>
+* Bitwarden clients: The core password management code for individual password vaults, including Desktop, Web, Browser, Mobile, and CLI versions, is available under the GNU General Public License (GPL) 3.0 license.
 * Bitwarden server: The main Bitwarden server code is licensed under the GNU Affero General Public License (AGPL) 3.0 license.

 * Categorize: The GPL is a strong copyleft license, meaning that any modifications or derivative works must also be open source and share the same licensing terms.
 This promotes the continued openness and availability of the software.